dobrou/CsvLINQPadDriver/README.md

 Usage
 --
-- CSV context can be added to LINQPad 6 same way as any other context.
+CSV context can be added to LINQPad 6 same way as any other context.

   - Click `Add connection`
   - Select `CSV Context Driver` and click `Next`
   - Enter CSV file names or Drag&Drop files from explorer.
     Optionally configure other options.
-  - Query your data
+  - Query your data.

 Configuration Options
 --